BSData/tanks-the-modern-age/README.md

 ## Overview ##
 [Overview]: #overview

-Contains battlescribe data for USA, Soviet, British, French and German forces.
+This repository contains BattleScribe data for the Gale Force 9 game, Tanks: The Modern Age.

+This was released in 2018 and brought the Tanks tabletop game into the Cold War era.
+It is **not** compatible with either Tanks: World War 2 (2016) or World Of Tanks: Miniatures Game (2020) from the same company.

+This repository contains Battlescribe data for USA, Soviet, British, French and German forces.
+I don't have any of the French or German forces so they are missing any country or expansion specific hero, crew and upgrade cards, but you can create a platoon with the basic vehicles and global upgrades.
-All Global, USA and Soviet cards from Starter Set

-Hero, crew and upgrade cards from the following Expansions:
+This repository contains all Global, USA and Soviet cards from Starter Set as well as the hero, crew and upgrade cards from the following Expansions:
 * British Cheiftain
 * British Scimitar
 * British Striker